osok/arXiv_papers/Capabilities_of_Gemini_Models_in_Medicine.md

 # SUMMARY
-This text introduces Med Gemini, a new family of multimodal medical models built upon Gemini, showcasing advancements in clinical reasoning, multimodal, and long context capabilities.
-The models achieve state-of-the-art results on various medical benchmarks and demonstrate strong performance in tasks like medical note summarization, clinical referral letter generation, and EHR question answering.
+This text explores Med Gemini, a new family of multimodal medical models built upon Gemini, showcasing advancements in clinical reasoning, multimodal, and long context capabilities.

 # IDEAS:
 - Effective communication of diagnosis and empathy is vital for establishing trust in patient consultations.